-- 1. Engage the fire alarm and inform school office of location and extent of fire. - 2.
-Commence evacuation procedures (see Fire Drill P&P) - 3.
-Call Emergency Services 9-1-1. - 4.
-Staff should be familiar with the location and operation of fire extinguishers, including fire hoses, in the building.
-These may be used at staff discretion in an emergency. - 5.
+- 1. Engage the fire alarm.
+This will dispatch emergency services (the same as calling 9-1-1). - 2.
+Commence evacuation procedures (see Fire Drill P&P).
+Once outside, inform the administration team of the location of the fire. - 3.
 Assemble students and staff in previously determined places well away from the fire (at least 60 feet from the building), leaving fire routes clear.
-Use predetermined alternate facility if required (see fire maps). - 6.
-Inform the Superintendent who will: - determine communication needs media statement; telephone response fact sheet; parent notification. - attend to inter-school communications. - 7.
-Re-enter building only after fire services have declared it safe. - 8.
+Use predetermined alternate facility if required (see fire maps). - 4.
+The location of fire houses and extinguishers in the building are identified on the map within the Fire Safety Plan.
+Staff should be aware of these locations.
+Staff should be familiar with the operation of fire extinguishers. - 5.
+Inform the Superintendent who will: - determine communication needs media statement; telephone response fact sheet; parent notification. - attend to inter-school communications. - 6.
 Debrief in this order:

-- 9. Determine whether crisis counselling services are required and to what extent. - 10.
-Complete Critical Incident Report.
+7. Determine whether crisis counselling services are required and to what extent.